Berg0162/Simcline-V2/README.md

  *   pairing screens!
 Notice: Zwift extends device names with additional numbers for identification!
  *
 */
 ```

-+ Be aware of undesirebly <b>autoconnect</b> with your standard equipment setup using ANT+ or FTMS.
-The <b>FTMS-MITM</b> code will reach an error state that does not help you getting representative results during the reconnaisance!
+Be aware of undesirebly <b>autoconnect</b> of Zwift with your trainer using ANT+ or BLE FTMS before <b>FTMS_MITM</b> can establish a connection: always start Zwift <b>AFTER</b> <b>FTMS-MITM</b> and <b>trainer</b> have connected successfully!
+The <b>FTMS-MITM</b> code will than fail to connect, that does not help you getting representative results during the reconnaisance!
 Only one client can control at the same time: 2 captains on one ship is a recipe for disaster!
 See for more info [Frequently Asked Questions](https://github.com/Berg0162/Simcline-V2/blob/main/docs/Frequently_Asked_Questions.md)